SQL Functions

 LN

-Calculates the natural (base e) logarithm as a double value.
+Calculates the natural (base e) logarithm.
 Argument must be a positive numeric value.

 Example: